Same-sex marriage (SSM) in Utah:

-The state applied to appeal the case to the 10th U.S. Circuit Court of Appeals.
-They also launched four requests to obtain a stay on the lower court's ruling so that further same-sex marriages could be halted.
-These were all rejected.
-The District Court and Court of Appeals reasoned that marriage equality did not impact opposite-sex couples to any significant degree, whereas to stay the lower court's decision would immediately cause hardship to same-sex couples.
+The state appealed the case to the 10th U.S. Circuit Court of Appeals.
+They also launched four requests to obtain a stay on the lower court's ruling so that further same-sex marriages could be banned.
+These were all rejected by the courts involved.
+The District Court and Court of Appeals reasoned that marriage equality did not impact opposite-sex couples to any significant degree, whereas to stay the lower court's decision would immediately cause hardship to every loving, committed same-sex couple who wanted to marry.
 The state finally requested a stay from the U.S. Supreme Court, which was granted on 2014-JAN-06.

-This left over 1,300 married same-sex couple in a state of limbo.
-The state quickly decided that it would not recognize their marriages and would deny them access to the few hundred state benefits and protections that are automatically given to opposite-sex married couples.
-Meanwhile, the federal Justice department decided that the couples were legally married and made them eligible for access to the 1,138 federal benefits and protections that are given to same-sex and opposite-sex married couples.
+This left over 1,300 married same-sex couples in a state of limbo.
+The state quickly decided that it would not recognize their marriages and would deny each of them access to the few hundred state benefits and protections that are automatically given to opposite-sex married couples and to their children.
+Meanwhile, the federal Justice department decided that the couples were legally married and made them eligible for access to the 1,138 federal benefits and protections that are available to married couples.

 The next step is for the U.S. Tenth Circuit Court of Appeals to consider the case and issue its own ruling.
-It has adopted an expedited schedule because of the importance of the case to the happiness and security of same-sex engaged couples and their children.
-A three-judge panel of the court will hold hearings in Denver, CO, starting on 2014-APR-10.
-Whatever their ruling is, the case will undoubtedly be appealed to the full court at a future date, and then to the U.S. Supreme Court.
+It adopted an expedited schedule because of the importance of the case to the happiness and security of same-sex engaged couples and their children.
+A three-judge panel of the court held hearings in Denver, CO, starting on 2014-APR-10.
+They upheld the ruling of the District Court.
+Their decision may be appealed to the full court at a future date, and later appealed to the U.S. Supreme Court.
+Alternately, it could be appealed directly to the Supreme Court.
+That court has the options of either granting certiorari -- i.e. agreeing to hear the the case -- or ignoring the appeal.